All Episodes

 That's one definition of failure.

-It fails to do what it says it's going to do.
+It fails to do what it says it's going to do, revive the U.S. economy, create gazillions of new jobs.

-And that's that's one definition of failure.
+And that's one definition of failure.

-And it's gonna come back.
+And it's going to come back.

-And I've been warning you that the uh average Obama voter, even in the case of Democrat politicians, especially this guy.
+And I've been warning you that the average Obama voter, even in the case of Democrat politicians, especially this guy, remember, the Great Society, it was a failure.

 The war on poverty was a failure.

-Ten trillion we've spent.
+$10 trillion we've spent.

 It's a failure.

-And yet the people that came up with the plan are lauded to this day as great, compassionate, concerned Americans.
+And yet, the people that came up with the plan are lauded to this day as great, compassionate, concerned Americans.

 Not because it succeeded or failed, but because they cared, because of their intentions.